What is the District Committee of Ordained Ministry?

 - Candidate will complete a pyschological assessment, background check, biographical and medical report, submit transcripts, and any other forms the dCOM requests.

 - Interview with the dCOM for certification.
+See checklist for a more detailed step by step help.

 Requirements (Click the Name of the Form to Download)